 Long Term Incentive Plans (LTIPs) and Management Incentive Plans (MIPs)

-LTIPs are often used to describe employee share plans in listed companies with the following characteristics:
+LTIPs most often refer to employee share plans in listed companies with the following characteristics:

 • Shares will be delivered following the end of a performance period